• Skip to primary navigation

 Compiled by the Road Trip Manitoba team

-It’s home to the Canadian Museum for Human Rights, the Assiniboine Park Zoo, The Forks Market, the Winnipeg Art Gallery, the Royal Winnipeg Ballet, the Winnipeg Blue Bombers, and the Winnipeg Jets.
-And it would be impossible to fit all the things to do in Winnipeg into one article… but we’re about to try our best!
+It’s home to the Canadian Museum for Human Rights, the Assiniboine Zoo, The Forks Market, the Winnipeg Art Gallery, the Royal Winnipeg Ballet, the Winnipeg Blue Bombers, and the Winnipeg Jets.
+And while it would be impossible to fit all the things to do in Winnipeg into one article… we’re about to try our best!
 Find out why we say Manitoba is where “Canada’s heart beats”.

 About Winnipeg

-Land Acknowledgments
+Land Acknowledgements

 Winnipeg is located on Treaty No. 1 the original lands and waters of Anishinaabe, Ininiwak, Anishininiwak, Dakota, and Dene peoples, and on the homeland of the Métis Nation.

-Brief History
+Winnipeg History

 Slowly but surely, the economy started to recover, and by the 1960s, Winnipeg was once again a powerhouse in terms of Canadian industry and tourism.
 Today, it has a population of over 750,000, making it the 7th biggest city in Canada.